Hemalatah/Recurrent-Neural-Network/README.md

 2 - Long Short-Term Memory (LSTM) network
 This following figure shows the operations of an LSTM-cell.

 Figure 4: LSTM-cell.
-This tracks and updates a "cell state" or memory variable  c⟨t⟩  at every time-step, which can be different from  a⟨t⟩ .  (refer images)
+This tracks and updates a "cell state" or memory variable  c⟨t⟩  at every time-step, which can be different from  a⟨t⟩ .  (refer RNN4.png)

 Similar to the RNN example above, you will start by implementing the LSTM cell for a single time-step.
 Then you can iteratively call it from inside a for-loop to have it process an input with  Tx time-steps.